List of capoeira techniques: Rasteira

-Rasteira do Chão
+Rasteira do chão

 This is the most common form of a rasteira characterized by its long extension of the hooking leg, use of one or two hands for balance, and lower center of gravity.
 The capoeirista moves under the incoming kick, hooks the opponent's standing heel or ankle with his instep and pulls it in a straight motion.
 The rasteira do chão allows the capoeirista to use the muscles in the torso as well as his body weight for more leverage, making it a much stronger takedown.
 It takes a little longer to execute than a rasteira em pé making them more suitable for medium to high spinning kicks and/or when playing games of benguela or angola.

-Rasteira em Pé
+Rasteira em pé

 Much like the rasteira above, this movement is virtually the same with a few differences.
 While the rasteira do chão is used more for circular attacks, the rasteira em pé is more suitable for quicker or direct attacks such as the martelo or in faster games.
 The capoeirista does not crouch as low when hooking his foot around the supporting leg of the other kicker with the power coming more from the step vs the torso.
 This version of the rasteira allows for a much faster execution.

-Rasteira de Mão
+Rasteira de mão

 This version makes use of the hand.
 Sometimes in a close game when using the leg requires too much time and energy, this is used instead.
 While going along with the motion of the kick, the capoeirista ducks under the kick, grabs the supporting leg, and pulls it leg with his/her hand towards him/her in the same direction as a rasteira using the instep.

-Rasteira de Costas
+Rasteira de costas

 A rasteira de costas is a departure from the pulling motion seen in previous versions rasteiras.
 It is more of a spinning back sweep kick that moves in a half circle with the sweeping leg aimed more for the ankle of the supporting leg.
 Instead of pulling, the impact from the heel is what causes the other player to fall.
 This takedown can be seen in other martial art disciplines such as Kung Fu, Hapkido, Pencak Silat, and Kajukenbo.
 The rasteira de costa can be used against a spinning attack or an opponent that has a more linear fighting stance.

 Tesoura

+The tesoura (scissors) is a takedown move.
+There are two types of scissors: the front scissors and the back scissors.
+In the early 20th century capoeira, it was performed by the attacker lying on the ground with their belly either up or down, and then crossing their legs with those of the opponent.
+The attacker then turns their legs violently, causing the opponent to fall to the left or right side.